MREYE-LUMC/visisipy/README.md

 ### Configure the backend

-Visisipy uses OpticStudio as a backend for calculations.
+Visisipy uses OpticStudio as a backend for calculations; this is currently the only supported backend.
 This backend is automatically started and managed in the background, but can also be configured manually.

 ```python